 Can Dogs Have Wasabi Sauce?

-No, the sauce prepared with wasabi can be even more harmful to the canine’s health, as many other additives such as salt, sugar, and paprika can be present in it, which can be fatal for the health of the canine.
+No, the sauce prepared with wasabi can be even more harmful to the canine’s health, as many other additives such as salt, sugar, and paprika can be present in it, which can be fatal for the canine’s health.